 The Importance of Light

 Light is an architect’s best friend.
 It can be the difference between a misplaced element of a blueprint and one that is in exactly the right place.
 You need to pick an office space that doesn’t hide away from the sun.
 Of course, synthetic lighting should also be sought for those days when the sun just doesn’t want to come up, but natural light should always be your preference.
 You should always choose the right window type to install.
 An example of a type that would fit perfectly in an architecture office is casement windows.
-They light so much light shine through, and the frames don’t take anything away from the glass.
+They let so much light shine through, and the frames don’t take anything away from the glass.
 Also, they typically open with a roto-operator meaning that ventilation is always achievable.
 By allowing light to shine into your office, you and your team will do the best job possible.

 Make it Aesthetically Pleasing

 It is important to have an aesthetically pleasing office, both for yourself and for any clients that may visit it.
-Clients that visit will want to see examples of you being able to tend to your own architecture needs.
+Your visitors will want to see examples of you being able to tend to your own architecture needs.
 You can do so by showcasing your ability to place things around the room in a tidy and coherent fashion, and by showing that you know how to make use of any size of space.
 Although you can get away with a slightly messy office space when you are an architect, you can’t get away with a messy conference room.
 This should always be kept in pristine condition.
 You should also focus on the reception desk.
 This is the first place visitors go which means it must be aesthetically pleasing.
 You can find a plethora of great examples to use as inspiration for your office here.

 Prevent Termite Infestations